Zera Pulsipher: Religious experience

 The Pulsipher family was introduced to the Latter Day Saint church while living in Onondaga County, New York, and Pulsipher was baptized on January 11, 1832, by missionary Jared Carter.
-For the next two years, Pulsipher presided over the branch of the church in that county and served a number of missions to preach his new-found faith.
+For the next two years, Pulsipher presided over the branch of the church in that county and served several missions to preach his newfound faith.
 During one of these missions he taught and baptized future LDS Church president Wilford Woodruff.
 In 1835, the Pulsiphers moved to church headquarters at Kirtland, Ohio, where Pulsipher was ordained as a First President of the Seventy on March 6, 1838, replacing Salmon Gee, who had been released.
 After the highest leadership of the church fled Kirtland in 1838, Pulsipher and the other First Presidents of the Seventy organized the bulk of the remaining adherents to travel to Far West, Missouri, the new church headquarters.
 This group of over 500 Latter Day Saints was known as the Kirtland Camp and was one of the earliest concerted efforts of mass Mormon migration.

 Pulsipher and his family followed the main body of the church membership as they settled in Far West, Nauvoo, Winter Quarters, and Salt Lake City.
 He also helped settle Southern Utah in his later years.
-In each of these areas, Pulsipher provided leadership including helping to locate the settlement of Garden Grove, Iowa; leading a company of 100 to Utah; serving as a city counselor in Salt Lake City for a number of years; and presiding over the settlement of Hebron, Utah, from 1863 to 1869.
+In each of these areas, Pulsipher provided leadership including helping to locate the settlement of Garden Grove, Iowa; leading a company of 100 to Utah; serving as a city counselor in Salt Lake City for several years; and presiding over the settlement of Hebron, Utah, from 1863 to 1869.

 Pulsipher misused the sealing authority by performing two unauthorized polygamous marriages for William Bailey during the years 1856 and 1861, and was brought to answer before the First Presidency on April 12, 1862.
-At the meeting, Pulsipher was instructed to be rebaptized, released as one of the Seven Presidents of the Seventy, and was given the option to be ordained a high priest.
+At the meeting, Pulsipher was instructed to be rebaptized, released as one of the Seven Presidents of the Seventy, and given the option to be ordained a high priest.
 Pulsipher was later ordained a patriarch, and died in Hebron, Utah, in early 1872 as a member in full fellowship in the church.

 Family

-Pulsipher married four wives over the course of his life and had 17 children:
+Pulsipher married four wives throughout his life and had 17 children: